How risky is dining out during the COVID-19 pandemic?

 Ordering takeout or delivery is still the safest option for getting restaurant food, according to the U.S. Centers for Disease Control and Prevention.

-The coronavirus spreads through droplets that are emitted when people talk, laugh, sing, cough or sneeze.
-Indoor spaces are more risky than outdoor spaces because it might be harder to keep people apart and there’s less ventilation, the CDC says.
+The virus spreads through droplets that are emitted when people talk, laugh, sing, cough or sneeze.
+Indoor spaces are riskier than outdoor spaces because it might be harder to keep people apart and there’s less ventilation, the CDC says.

 Diners should assess what other safety steps the restaurant is taking.